 In Glasgow, moving costs are mainly determined by elapsed time, driven by parking access, building layout, street geometry and route predictability; mileage contributes far less than loading and unloading time.
+A big part of that sits in how route planning affects Glasgow moves.

 Distance influences travel time and fuel, but the dominant factor is handling time at each property.
 Stairs add trips and reduce the volume that can be moved per run.
 Permit streets and narrow tenement roads can force the van to stop farther away or reposition, increasing the kerb-to-door carry.
 Route timing through busy areas adds delay if scheduled during commuter peaks or school-run periods.
+Scheduling pressure becomes clearer in Glasgow demand patterns at different times.

 What affects moving costs in Glasgow